-In this paper we find explicit formula for some physically interesting solutions of multidimensional zero pressure gas dynamics system and its adhesion approximation.
-This includes the spherically symmetric solutions.
-First we write down solution of the adhesion model and study its asymptotic behaviour.
-The radial components of the velocity and density satisfy a simpler equation.
-This enables us to get explicit formula for different types of domains and study its asymptotic behaviour.
-A class of solutions for the inviscid system with conditions on the mass instead of conditions at origin also is analyzed.
+In this article we find explicit formulae for spherically symmetric solutions of the multidimensional zero-pressure gas dynamics system and its adhesion approximation.
+The asymptotic behaviour of the explicit solutions of the adhesion approximation has been studied.
+The radial components of the velocity and density satisfy a simpler equation which enables us to get explicit formulae for different types of domains and study its asymptotic behaviour.
+A class of solutions for the inviscid system with conditions on the mass instead of conditions at origin has also been analyzed.

 [section] [theorem]{Remark}